 About 10 minutes later my meal comes out and whoops, I’m a little surprised!
 My broiled cheeseburger steak is actually a ground sirloin patty with no bun, sniff.
 With a slice of American cheese melted on top, it looked like a meal for a 12 year old but hey, it’s my first time here so I just didn’t know.
 I watched my buddy dig into his thick, double-patty burger and let’s just say I was a little jealous but you know what?
 I didn’t need the extra calories anyhow.
 The steak itself was fine, lean, good flavor with a nice char taste, similar to what you might get at Char-Grill.
 The fries were well-browned and a nice accompaniment.
 My second visit was much better, I went with the standard cheeseburger which was well-grilled and a great deal for the price!
 I learned from my earlier mistake…

 Service-wise, the Mecca is excellent.
-It's a small place so you would expect it but that just adds to the diner feel by having old-school (not in age) waitresses with some flair.
+It’s a small place so you would expect it but that just adds to the diner feel by having old-school (not in age) waitresses with some flair.
 They serve their soft drinks in small glasses so decent service is necessary to keep em filled.
 All-in-all I do like the place.
-As much as I don't see myself coming here too often, it's a great little diner for those of you who live in the hood or if you're in downtown Raleigh on a fun night out.
+As much as I don’t see myself coming here too often, it’s a great little diner for those of you who live in the hood or if you’re in downtown Raleigh on a fun night out.
 Classic American eats at excellent prices with great service?
-Well, there's always a place for that in my book but I know my tastes run to more spicy and ethnic.
-But I do appreciate the Mecca and what it's about.
+Well, there’s always a place for that in my book but I know my tastes run to more spicy and ethnic.
+But I do appreciate the Mecca and what it’s about.
+A recent renovation added a large and beautiful dining room on the 2nd floor so even the Mecca is moving forward.
 They have got to be doing something right after 80+ years in business and it is definitely worth a visit for its classic feel and eats!